|

 on the test results.

-NeuroDeveloper (TM), a software for teaching and validating artificial neural network models with spectra from various origins (e.g. IR, Raman,
+NeuroDeveloper™, a simulator for teaching and validating artificial neural network models by spectra of various origins (e.g. IR, Raman,

-step.
-This is achieved by utilizing the runtime environment of the NeuroDeveloper software which does not require a software license from Synthon.
+utilizing the runtime environment of the NeuroDeveloper™ software which does not require a software license from Synthon.
+Spectral data can be

-Spectral data can be therefore classified without the NeuroDeveloper software on the basis of predefined network libraries.
-The NeuroDeveloper is,
+therefore classified without the NeuroDeveloper™ software on the basis of predefined network models.
+The NeuroDeveloper™ software is only

 To start the function select 'Synthon maps' from the 'Image manipulation' menu bar:

-load allows to browse the directory structure and load the NeuroDeveloper network library (*.snt) file.
+load allows to browse the directory structure and load the NeuroDeveloper™ network library (*.snt) file.
 After loading the

-'image' and 'stats' buttons are activated.
+'image' and 'stats' buttons become activated.

 stats gives an overview on ANN classification statistics (see screenshot below)

-use NeuroDeveloper winner assignments if this checkbox is checked, CytoSpec uses the NeuroDeveloper settings for ANN
+use NeuroDeveloper™ winner assignments if this checkbox is checked, CytoSpec uses the NeuroDeveloper™ settings for ANN

-use ND WTA criterion the NeuroDeveloper settings for the Winner Takes All (WTA) criterion are used.
+use ND WTA criterion the NeuroDeveloper™ settings for the Winner Takes All (WTA) criterion are used.

-use ND 406040 criterion the NeuroDeveloper settings for the 40 / 60 / 40 (406040) criterion are
+use ND 406040 criterion the NeuroDeveloper™ settings for the 40 / 60 / 40 (406040) criterion are

-use ND extrapolation criterion the NeuroDeveloper settings for the extrapolation are used.
+use ND extrapolation criterion the NeuroDeveloper™ settings for the extrapolation are used.
 This option can deactivated.

-cancel aborts the 'synthon maps' function
+cancel aborts the 'Synthon imaging' function

 'WTA' criteria: